Reviewed and Updated: August 7th, 2024

 Many people use probiotic supplements to promote gut health but not many people realize they are great for your kidneys!

 Studies suggest that probiotics may decrease inflammation and uremic toxins, ultimately improving kidney function.
-It is worth mentioning though, that these studies were conducted on ESRD patients and not the general population.
-Of course, probiotic supplements may lessen the negative effects associated with leaky gut syndrome
+It is worth mentioning though, that these studies were conducted on end stage renal disease (ESRD) patients and not the general population.
+Of course, probiotic supplements may lessen the negative effects associated with leaky gut syndrome.

 7. Resveratrol